deepanshs/mrsimulator/docs/load_isotopomers.rst

 ------------------------------------

-The isotopomers and dimensions from the :ref:`simulator_api` class object may be serialized JSON compliant python dictionary object using the :meth:`~mrsimulator.simulator.Simulator.to_dict_with_units` method.
+The isotopomers and dimensions from the :ref:`simulator_api` class object may be serialized to a JSON compliant python dictionary object using the :meth:`~mrsimulator.simulator.Simulator.to_dict_with_units` method.
 Consider the simulator object from the :ref:`example_coesite` example.